 If you’re a frequent Las Vegas visitor, you’ll want to visit the Bellagio Gallery of Fine Art.
 The small gallery located in the Promenade Shops inside the Bellagio Hotel and Casino features rotating exhibitions in a calm, intimate setting that offers a peaceful retreat from the casino floor.
 Recently, the museum made a splash with Yayoi Kusama’s Infinity Mirrored Room: Aftermath of Obliteration of Eternity, which allowed guests to stand in a darkened mirrored room and observe glowing lights that appeared to stretch on forever.

-Located on the University of Nevada, Las Vegas (UNLV) campus, just moments from the Strip, the Marjorie Barrick Museum of Art offers a public gallery space with a focus on celebrating indigenous artists.
+Located on the University of Nevada, Las Vegas (UNLV) campus, just moments from the Strip, the Marjorie Barrick Museum of Art offers a free public gallery space for the community.
 As one of the most diverse universities in the country, it’s no surprise that this museum’s focus on representation has been a core value since its 1967 inception.
 Stop by to see rotating exhibitions or to attend lectures and special programs from visiting artists.

 It’s easy to overlook the Metropolitan Gallery Las Vegas, as it is tucked away in a quiet landing inside the already-quiet Neonopolis on Fremont Street.
 However, it is worth making time for a visit to this gallery the next time you’re in Downtown Las Vegas if you’re interested in watercolors, photography, sculpture, mixed medium and even electronic art.